-- Microsoft Security Essentials for Windows 7 and 8.1 (Windows 10 uses Windows Defender).
-Microsoft Security Essentials is a no-cost, anti-malware service that efficiently addresses the ongoing security needs of a genuine Windows-based PC requiring protection from malicious software, including spyware, viruses, trojans and rootkits.
+- Microsoft Security Essentials for Windows 7, and Windows Defender for subsequent versions, provide built-in protection against malware.
+These efficiently address the ongoing security needs of a genuine Windows-based PC requiring protection from malicious software, such as spyware, viruses, trojans and rootkits.

 - Sophos Anti-Virus for Mac Home Edition for Macintosh is a free anti-virus client for personally-owned computers running Mac OS 10.6 through 10.12.